BMaxV/orometry-terrains/README.md

 Check also the supplementary material [here](https://dl.acm.org/ft_gateway.cfm?id=3356535&type=zip&path=%2F3360000%2F3356535%2Fsupp%2Fa199%2Dargudo%2Ezip&supp=1&dwn=1).

-If you use this code for your research, please cite our paper:
+If you use this code for your research, please cite the author's paper:
 ```
 @article{Argudo2019orometry,
     title = {Orometry-based Terrain Analysis and Synthesis},